 It was invented by Harold Smith in 1952 to increase the safety of commercial drivers.
-The Smith System is based on using five rules when operating a motor vehicle and aim to provide space, visibility and time to reduce the chance of a major accidents.
+The Smith System is based on using five rules when operating a motor vehicle and aims to provide space, visibility and time to reduce the chance of a major accident.

 The first principle of the Smith System is to aim high while steering.
 Our eyes are meant to work for us at walking speed and not the high rates of speed of motor vehicles.
 In order to improve eye-lead time, you should look ahead to where you’ll be about 15 seconds into the future.

 This helps provide advanced warning of oncoming hazards and gives you more time to react.
 This is especially important when trying to avoid rear-end collisions.

 While you are looking 15 seconds ahead, you should also be scanning the sides and rear of your vehicle in order to get the full picture.
 By consistently updating your information, you will be alert to the most relevant information and make well-informed decisions.